Creamy Sauce For Salmon – 10-Minute Recipe!

 a bowl with creamy sauce for salmon with raw salmon on a cutting board and lemon next to it

-I first tried a sauce like this on salmon during a trip to a small restaurant in France.
+I first tried a sauce like this on salmon at a small restaurant in France.
 Of course, when I got home, I had to recreate it.
 After testing and tweaking the herbs, spices, and amounts many times, I finally landed on the version I use today.
 Honestly, it turned out even better than the one I had in France.
-This has become my favorite sauce to pair with salmon because it is buttery, creamy, and gives that melt-in-your-mouth finish, just like my Bearnaise sauce.
+This has become my favorite sauce to pair with salmon because it is buttery and creamy, and it gives that melt-in-your-mouth finish, just like my Bearnaise sauce.

-Whenever I find a sauce that’s creamy, easy, and works for dinner in a flash, it pretty much earns a permanent spot in my kitchen.
+Whenever I find a sauce that’s velvety rich, easy to make, and works for dinner in a flash, it pretty much earns a permanent spot in my kitchen.
 My Alfredo sauce has been that for years, and now this salmon sauce is right up there with it.
-It’s made with just a few pantry staples, and once I started using it, I stopped bothering with any other salmon sauces.
+It’s made with just a few pantry staples, and once I started using it, I stopped bothering with any other recipes.

 Why you will love this recipe

 • No fancy steps here, just simple and tasty: This is not one of those complicated sauces.
-It’s for home cooks like me who want a rich and creamy sauce that is ready fast with pantry staples like butter, garlic, and lemon.
+It’s for home cooks like me who want a rich, creamy sauce that is ready fast using pantry staples like butter, garlic, and lemon.

 • Perfect for salmon lovers: It’s for busy folks, seafood lovers, and families who want to make salmon taste elevated without spending hours in the kitchen.